NicholasAffonso/Hilda/README.md

 ```bash
 ./hilda i
 ```
-once installed just run hilda to open the program
-Some arguments can be passed while calling the rogram
+Once installed just run `hilda` to open the program Some arguments can be passed while calling the rogram

 > Run `hilda r` to restore your environment